Mohitjain49/algorithm-analysis-group-5/python/README.md

 for example 4 is the center.

-To add a front we need a flask api.
+To add a frontend we need a flask api.